 While she didn’t get me a job, she gave me advice which was far more valuable than a paycheck.

 I don’t recall the exact words but here is the jist of it:

 Mark, you can certainly get into a bank here.
 But you might never get out.

 The significance of those words hit me two months later when I got the investment bank’s offer letter.
 Base salary up by 30% from previous company, excluding annual (discretionary) bonus.
 I was feeling giddy working out how much net income I could accrue.

 Do you copy me, Houston?

 Just like Parkinson’s law dictates that work expands to fill the time available, the same wisdom applies to increased disposable income.
 The temptation to spend it and enjoy the lifestyle can be irresistible in the rarefied air of the buyosphere.

 Now far be it from me to tell anyone how to spend their hard earned yen /dollars / euros.
 And if you came to me for career change coaching I would certainly not be telling you what to do with your cash.

-And in a world where NO job, career or salaried role is “permanent”, it is a mind set worth pondering every time your paycheck makes it’s monthly descent through your spending and debts.
+And in a world where no job, career or salaried role is permanent anymore, it is a mind set worth pondering every time your paycheck makes it’s monthly descent through your spending and debts.